dfki-ric/ugv_nav4d/README.md

 - **Traversable**: The robot can stand (with its center) on this patch in at least one orientation without hitting an obstacle.
 - **Not Traversable**: There is no way that the robot can stand (with its center) on this patch.
 - **Frontier**: Borders to the end of the map.
 Should be traversable (I am not 100% sure about this. check the code!)
 - **Unknown**: This is a virtual patch that serves as boundary for algorithms.
 This patch does not exist in reality.
+Patches also become unknown if there is not enough support in the MLS to be sure that a patch exists in this location.
 - **Hole**: This is part of the map specification but is not used by ugv_nav4d.
 It might be used elsewhere but the planner cannot handle it.
 - **Unset**: This is the starting state of a new patch.
 It should not be visible in a fully explored map.
 If you see a yellow patch after map expansion is done, you have found a bug in the `TraversabilityMapGenerator` and should investigate.